In this section

 A proportion of Australian children have

 “hypomineralised teeth”, where the enamel does not develop properly and makes teeth weak and prone to damage.
 These teeth are often very sensitive and

 children may avoid brushing these teeth.
 Dental care for these teeth is

 challenging.
 Early detection and management can minimise ongoing need for

 It is recommended that all children visit the dentist when the first tooth pushes through or by 12 months of age.
 Taking a child to the dentist early and when there are no problems with their teeth, allows them to get to know their dentist, have a positive experience and make future

 visits more familiar.

 All children should visit the dentist regularly (every six to 12 months) for a check-up, even if they don’t appear to have any problems.
-Visiting the dentist regularly can help with prevention, early detection, and treatment of tooth decay.
+Visiting the dentist regularly can help prevention, early detection, and management of tooth decay.

 case of a sporting accident.
 See our fact sheet